GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ### Matthieu Francois

 <img src="images/matthieu.png" align="center" width="200"/>
 Matthieu obtained his Master's degree in 2020 at [Université de Grenoble Alpes](https://www.univ-grenoble-alpes.fr/).
-After some experiences as Data Scientist, he joined GreenAI UPPA Team in Septembre 2021.
+He is currently doing a PHD in social computing with the [Tree laboratory](https://tree.univ-pau.fr), where he analyses how environmental topics are discussed in large social media corpus.

 For contact, send an email at matthieu[dot]francois[at]univ-pau.fr \
 [Web page](https://www.linkedin.com/in/matthieufran%C3%A7ois/)